Education and Family

 I want to thank you for your support, and I hope to have the honor and privilege of serving you in New York State Assembly.

 I’m a political activist, graduate of the Touro Law Center in Central Islip with a J.D. and daughter of a single working mother, a Cadet Navy Nurse from WW II.
 Born and raised on Long Island, my parents were divorced when I was younger and I watched my mother work a day job and then travel to New York City to earn her Doctorate at Teacher’s College, Columbia University.
 I am running for Congress to change the system that exists in Washington D.C.
 We need real women in Congress, not political party operatives.

 While at Touro Law School, I worked in the Bankruptcy Clinic at Touro Law School in Central Islip helping residents of Suffolk and Nassau Counties and in the mortgage and foreclosure department helping residents of Long Island save their homes.
 My externship was done in the long island criminal division in the United States Attorney’s Office, Eastern District of New York, Central Islip.
 I also have a master’s degree from Hofstra University.

-I’m not a Washington insider.
+I’m not an Albany insider.
 I ran for Congress against Peter King as the Democratic Candidate in 2014 with little support from the Washington insiders.
 Very few wanted to run against Peter King back then, so I took the challenge.